meliharvey/triceratops/README.md

 ## Supported Geometry

-Currently, meshes and lines are supported.
+Meshes, lines, and points are supported.
 The exporter uses the [bufferGeometry](https://threejs.org/docs/#api/en/core/BufferGeometry) format for defining geometry.
 All meshes use face indexing.

 ## Tools